neu-se/CS4530-Spring-2022/Assignments/HW4/hw4.md

 Please refer to the `usePlayersInTown` and `useConversationAreas` hooks to find the relevant state that this component must display.
 Your component may not mutate the arrays returned by these hooks.

+Hint: If components are generated programatically in an array (e.g. a list of conversation areas), each component in that list must have [a unique `key`](https://reactjs.org/docs/lists-and-keys.html) - the tests will check for this.
+You may also find it particularly useful to review React's documentation on [rendering a component, and passing it properties](https://reactjs.org/docs/components-and-props.html#rendering-a-component), but be sure to focus on the examples for functional components (we are not writing class-based components).
+Note that React will always pass your component's properties as an object - in the example of the existing `PlayerName` component, note that the components is passed a `props` object of type `{player: Player}`, and *not* directly passed an argument of type `Player`.

 Your grade for this part of the assignment will be computed based on the set of tests that you pass.
 The tests are broken up into tasks; you will receive marks for a task only if you pass all of that task's tests.
 Tests for later tasks may depend on behavior in earlier tasks - we do not suggest moving on to the next task until you fully satisfy the tests for the earlier tasks.